emmanuel-dev000/emmanuel-dev000.github.io/README.md

 # emmanuel-dev000.github.io

-Personal website built in Bootstrap 4.
+Personal website built in Bootstrap 4

+Featuring the Japanese translation I added viewable by clicking this button: 日本語

+Japanese translation might have a lot of errors because I'm still a beginner

-This template is entirely built by me, Emmanuel Pangan.
+And this template is entirely built by me, Emmanuel Pangan

-A custom website that doesn't need more plugins outside of Bootstrap.
+A custom website that doesn't need more plugins outside of Bootstrap